Mary Barnaš Pomeroy

 This mid-late 20th century watercolor on paper coastal seascape is by Mary Barnaš Pomeroy (1921-2010), a German-born California painter.
 She was a published botanical illustrator in Quito, Ecuador, where she lived and studied until 1946.
 Pomeroy studied Painting at the Pennsylvania Academy of Fine Art from 1946-48 and worked as an illustrator at UC Berkeley before moving to Carmel Valley in 1956.
 She exhibited and traveled widely throughout the U.S., plein air painting in Carmel Valley, especially Soberanes Point, Point Lobos, the Sierra Nevada Mountains, and Pacific Grove, with her husband, Frederick Pomeroy.

 Mid-Late 20th Century

 Watercolor on Paper

-Estate stamped lower right.
+Signed lower right.
+Framed in a contemporary wood frame with a hammered silver face and black sides using white archival matting behind conservation clear glass.
 Excellent condition.
-Framed in a restored vintage wood frame with a gold and cream finish using white archival matting behind conservation clear glass.